 - Body Composition Analysis and Fluid Ratio Measurements

 Photobiomodulation (Low Level Laser Therapy) can be effective in treating a range of conditions, including Axillary Web Syndrome, known as ‘cording’, a post-surgical condition resolved on average with two treatments approximately ten days apart.

 The Centre’s Standard Course: Two or three consecutive days from Tuesday to Friday

 The Tasmanian Lymphoedema and Laser Therapy Centre offers an intensive course of two or three consecutive days a week of treatment, depending on the degree or staging of the patient’s lymphoedema.
 Early intervention greatly assists in long-term management.

 During the first session a senior laser therapist assesses the patient’s medical history and symptoms.
-The session continues with an hour-long appointment for Low Level Laser Therapy, followed by Manual Lymphatic Drainage Massage (MLD).
+The session continues with an hour-long appointment for Low Level Laser Therapy (Photobiomodulation), followed by Manual Lymphatic Drainage Massage (MLD).
 Our rooms are comfortable and light, and patients are encouraged to ask questions throughout.
 The session lasts for approximately two hours.